 Distinguishing Access and Filter-Predicates

-The Oracle database uses three different ways to where clauses (predicates):
+The Oracle database uses three different methods to apply where clauses (predicates):

 The access predicates express the start and stop conditions of the leaf node traversal.